groue/GRMustache/guides/sample_code/number_formatting.md

      done by setting NSNumberFormatter instances to corresponding keys in the data object that we will render.
 We'll use a NSDictionary for storing the data, but you can use any other container.

+     The NSNumberFormatter instances will never be rendered: GRMustache considers them as "true" objects that will trigger the rendering of the sections they are attached to.
+We use them as plain sentinels.
      */

     NSMutableDictionary *data = [NSMutableDictionary dictionary];